Science & Mathematics Education (SED)

 For students interested in improving their ability to communicate their scientific knowledge by helping general public and student audiences learn about ocean sciences in a wide variety of learning settings.
 Combines instruction in inquiry-based teaching methods and learning theory with work in student's local informal learning settings like museums, zoos, aquariums and libraries.

-SED 553, SCIENCE METHODS/PRACTICUM I, 3 Credits
+SED 553, STRATEGIES FOR TEACHING SCIENCE, 3 Credits

 SED 573, SCIENCE PEDAGOGY AND TECHNOLOGY I, 4 Credits